riccitensor/riccitensor/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on farspeak.ai
-- 🌱 > 1000 contributions on GitHub
+- 🔭 Builder, > 1000 contributions on GitHub